learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 Ambassador is not the only Envoy-powered ingress which can be used as API Gateway.

-[Gloo is a Kubernetes Ingress](https://gloo.solo.io/) that is also an API gateway capable of providing rate limiting, circuit breaking, retries, caching, external authentication and authorisation, transformation, service-mesh integration, and security.
+[Gloo is a Kubernetes Ingress](https://gloo.solo.io/) that is also an API gateway.
+It is capable of providing rate limiting, circuit breaking, retries, caching, external authentication and authorisation, transformation, service-mesh integration and security.

-**The selling point for Glue is that it's capable of auto-discover API endpoints for your application and automatically understand arguments and parameters.**
+**The selling point for Gloo is that it is capable of auto-discovering API endpoints for your application and automatically understands arguments and parameters.**

-I understand it's hard to believe (and their documentation doesn't help in that sense), so here's an example.
+It might hard to believe (and sometimes their documentation doesn't help either), so here's an example.

 Imagine you have a REST API for an address book.